Why I prefer to grow exotic plants rather than just native species.

-In an article in this month’s Gardener’s World magazine, Monty Don argues that gardeners should grow more native plants, rather than non-native ‘exotics’.
-This is not the first time he has suggested that we should stick to native British planting and give up growing foreign plants.
+In an article in this month’s Gardener’s World magazine, Monty Don argues that gardeners should grow more native plants, rather than non-native ‘alien species’.
+This is not the first time he has suggested that we should stick to native British planting.
 However much I like and respect Monty, however, I won’t be following his advice, and here’s why.

 I studied geology at University.
 The UK has some of the most varied and interesting rocks in the world: you only have to look at the multitude of swirling colours on a geological map to see that rocks from virtually every geological period outcrop somewhere in the British Isles, from the ancient rocks of the Lewisian Gneiss complex in northwest Scotland (an incredible 3 billion years old), to interglacial deposits laid down in Norfolk half a million years ago containing bones of sabre toothed cats, mammoths, and the tools of the early humans who lived alongside them.
 The modern science of geology was invented here, as canal construction in the 18th century started to cut through and reveal this multitude of strata.
 If you are interested in rocks, the UK is one of the best places to find them.
 We can even do dinosaurs.